bnrobinson93/virtru-takehome/README.md

     - Other components used within the page will be split into two categories: general use and page-specific
     - Page specific compoenetns will be placed in the same sub-directory of the `src/` folder as the page itself
     - General purpose components will be placed in the `src/components` directory
+  - Since each component will need access to the fetch results, context will be leveraged
 - The page will be written Typescript and React, specifically Vite.
 While React/Typescript was dictated in the assignment, it would also by my preference as a modern front-end framework
 - Tailwind will be used a for styling.
 It is a lightweight framework that is vastly used within the industry.
 As it is highly compressible and scales well, I feel that it is a solid option for building your own design language.
 Additionally, the Prettier plugin enables a consistent ordering of classes, which is helpful for code review.
 While CSS is an essential part of front end development, Tailwind - and it's CSS-like utility classes - allows for improved network performance while still demonstrating my ability and understanding of how styling works.
 Additionally, their color pallet is well thought through and provides good contrast and color-blind friendly options.
 The library would be installed and only provides styling, there is no security concern with the library. #TODO
   - By extension, Prettier will be used as a dev-dependency to ensure consistency in styling.
 This is an industry standard and is generally used in almost every company to ensure visual consistency between developers.